-Lemonade, with or without ginger, has been a favorite remedy for healing sore throats and supporting the throat and vocal chords for centuries.
+Lemonade, with or without ginger, has been a favorite remedy for healing sore throats and supporting the throat and vocal cords for centuries.
 Many of our modern singers, actors, and politicians use it just as their ancestors did before and after each performance.
 Practical Herbalists, especially those who use their voices regularly like we do, benefit from this recipe with the tasty addition of a little mint and rose petals, both of which are cooling herbs.

-We added an extra zing to the rim of our glass by wetting the rim with a little lemon juice and dipping the edge with a lemon flavored cocktail sugar.
+We added an extra zing to the rim of our glass by wetting the rim with a little lemon juice and dipping the edge with a lemon-flavored cocktail sugar.
 This made the drink even more delightful.
 Check out our favorite cocktail company, Rokz Design.
-It is a small, family owned company that has a tantalizing array of products fresh from the Pacific northwest.
+It is a small, family-owned company that has a tantalizing array of products fresh from the Pacific northwest.

 - 13 fresh spearmint tops (a small handful), muddled

 - 1 inch fresh ginger root, sliced, or 1 tsp. ginger root steeped in several ounces hot water

 - 4 ounces or so raw honey or a cup of sugar

 - juice of 4 large lemons, approximately 2 cups fresh juice